Docupilot

 Rand

-Rand helper will return a random value between the min and max values passed.
+Rand will return a random value between the min and max values passed.

 Syntax: {{rand min max}}